algosup/2022-2023-project-4-game-design-Team-4/Quality-Assurance/test_plan.md

 ## 5 Testing

 To test our game we will use the test plan and the test cases.
 We will use the test plan to know what we need to test and the test cases to know how we will test it.
+The issues will be created on Github to know if the issue is fixed or not.
+The issues will be created by the QA and the team will be responsible to fix the issue.
+The QA will be responsible to test the issue and to close it if it is fixed.
+You can find the issues on the [Github issues tab](https://github.com/algosup/2022-2023-project-4-game-design-Team-4/issues)

 ## 6 Glossary